Top 10 places to meet

-I organised a fantastic event at the Kensington Roof Gardens and loved the fantasy feel of this oasis in the City.
+I and events company organised a fantastic event at the Kensington Roof Gardens and loved the fantasy feel of this oasis in the City.
 It is laid out in such a way that it offers lots of different experiences in one venue.
 We had glorious sunshine and – though you can hear the noise of a bustling city beneath you – all you see are skies, trees and fountains.

 3. Brighton Centre

 It may not have the glitz and glamour of the big new modern steel and glass conference centres but the Brighton Centre makes the most of its seafront setting and place at the heart of this vibrant city.
 The recent refurbishment of the venue and new frontage has lifted it and generated lots of new business.
 The venue has also taken a real interest in turning this 70s building into a beacon of sustainable event management – something which has required a lot of effort and the introduction of 21st century tech into a 20th century building.

 (Learn more information from event company Singapore).

 The recently extended Belfast Waterfront is a venue that reflects the ambition of its city, and they have got a lot for the £29m recently spent – two new halls, flexibility and versatility and moving the orientation of the venue towards the riverfront.
 Belfast waterfront is my prediction for a city and venue that will grow significantly.